PellelNitram/xournalpp_htr/docs/contributing.md

 # Contributing

+There are multiple ways to contribute to this project.
+Really, we greatly appreciate any help!

 ## Issues on Github

 A great way to help out with this project is to check [open issues on Github](https://github.com/PellelNitram/xournalpp_htr/issues)